-Neurology is a specialty that focuses on the human nervous system disorders.
-Physician educators in the Department of Neurology at IU School of Medicine are focused on better understanding neurological conditions in children, adolescents and adults in order to improve prevention and treatments.
+Neurology focuses on disorders of the human nervous system.
+Physician faculty in the Department of Neurology at Indiana University School of Medicine are focused on better understanding neurological conditions in children, adolescents and adults in order to improve prevention and treatments.
 As part of the IU School of Medicine’s tripartite mission, the department is deeply involved in training the next generation of physicians and investigators in neurological care and research.

-The Department of Neurology is located in the new IU Health Neuroscience Center, a state-of-the-art outpatient center that unites all the specialties that involve neuroscience, including neurology, neurosurgery, psychiatry, physical medicine and rehabilitation, neuropsychology and neuroradiology.
-It is also home of the main outpatient Neurophysiology (EEG, EMG and Evoked Potentials) laboratory at IU Health.
-The adjoining Indiana University Neurosciences Research building enables clinicians, basic scientists and physician scientists in the neurosciences to collaborate in research, education and patient care in an environment that is rarely achieved in academic medicine.
+The Department of Neurology is located in the IU Health Neuroscience Center, a state-of-the-art outpatient center that unites all the specialties that involve neuroscience, including neurology, neurosurgery, psychiatry, physical medicine and rehabilitation, neuropsychology and neuroradiology.

 To schedule an appointment with a neurologist, contact IU Health at 888-484-3258 or online using the Find a Doctor portal.